ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTPF
 Finally, we take a look at a topic model which is not primarily interested in the topics, but rather in their ability to collaborative filtering in order to better recommend users unseen documents.
 The collaborative toipc Poisson fatorization (CTPF) model blends the latent thematic structure of documents with the document-user matrix, in order to obtain higher accuracy than would be achievable with just the user library information, and also overcomes the cold-start problem for documents with no readers.
-Let's take the CiteULike dataset and remove a single reader from each of the documents
+Let's take the CiteULike dataset and randomly remove a single reader from each of the documents
 ```julia
 srand(1)